 This section outlines specific methodologies that the CPD will apply to procure civil works, goods, consultancies and other services.
-Procurement for the Project shall be carried out in accordance with the World Bank's "Guidelines: Procurement under IBRD Loans and IDA Credits" dated May 2004, revised October 2006 and May 2010; and "Guidelines: Selection and Employment of Consultants by World Bank Borrowers", dated May 2004, revised October 2006 and May 2010 and the provisions stipulated in the Agreements.
+Procurement for the Project shall be carried out in accordance with the World Bank's "Procurement of Goods, Works, and Non-Consulting Services under IBRD Loans and IDA Credits & Grants" dated January 2011; and "Guidelines: Selection and Employment of Consultants under IBRD Loans & IDA Credits & Grants by World Bank Borrowers", dated January 2011 and the provisions stipulated in the Agreements.